FAQ: Automatic vs. Kinetic vs. Solar watches

 Long story short, the first automatic watch was made in 1777, when Swiss watchmaker Abraham-Louis Perrelet invented a self-winding mechanism.
 The mechanism was used in pocket watches and worked by using oscillating weight that moved as the watch wearer walked.
 It was reported that the watch with this mechanism would be fully winded by walking for 15 minutes.
 But when it comes to wristwatches, it was 1924, when English watchmaker John Harwood patented the first wristwatch that has self-winding mechanism.
 From then, there were tuning and improvements to the mechanism itself, but the principle of work never changed.
 With automatic watch, manual winding wasn’t necessary and the person who wears the watch would provide energy to run it with its movements.

-Seiko 62mas re-issues with automatic caliber 6R15 inside, SHOP Seiko 62mas stainless steel bracelet
+Seiko 62mas re-issues with automatic caliber 6R15 inside, SHOP Seiko 62mas stainless steel watch bands

 What are automatic watches and how they work?